-Speaking to consumers about their delinquent accounts can stir up many (oftentimes negative) emotions.
-This can have a big impact on your debt collection calls.
-Retraining yourself and staff to replace negative or neutral phrases with positive language can produce the best call outcome possible.
+Speaking to consumers about delinquent accounts can stir up negative emotions.
+Retraining yourself and staff to replace negative language or neutral phrases with positive language can have a big impact on your debt collection calls.

-To optimize your consumer interactions through positivity, first focus on tone, intentional language and breaking old habits that impact calls.
+To optimize your consumer interactions through positive communication, first focus on tone, intentional language, and breaking negative habits that impact calls.